opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 ✓ 1 of 1 mcp servers initialized.
 ```

-Using the `/tools` command within Q, you can verify that four OpenSearch tools are loaded: `GetShardsTool`, `IndexMappingTool`, `ListIndexTool`, and `SearchIndexTool`.
-Additional OpenSearch tools will be added in future releases to expand the capabilities and functionalities of the system.
+Using the `/tools` command within Amazon Q, you can verify that four OpenSearch tools are loaded: `GetShardsTool`, `IndexMappingTool`, `ListIndexTool`, and `SearchIndexTool`.
+Additional OpenSearch tools will be added in future versions to expand the capabilities and functionalities of the system.

-Note that by default, newly added tools are not trusted, meaning that Q will ask for confirmation any time it tries to use the tool.
-Optionally, you can specify to trust the tools using `/tools trust <full_tool_name>` or `/tools trustall` to skip the confirmations:
+Note that by default, newly added tools are not trusted, meaning that Amazon Q will ask for confirmation any time it tries to use the tools.
+Optionally, you can specify that the tools should be trusted using `/tools trust <full_tool_name>` or `/tools trustall` to skip the confirmations:

 ```bash
 > /tools